 Lakes of the Clouds Hut offers co-ed bunkrooms and separate washrooms with cold-running water and composting toilets.
 AMC Huts are in backcountry locations and are “off the grid,” meaning they are only accessible by hiking.
 Bunkrooms are not heated, have no lighting, and no electrical outlets available.
 Rooms stay cold, so bring an appropriately rated sleeping bag and a headlamp or flashlight for your overnight visit.

 The legendary AMC hut “croo” or caretakers are available to assist you with trip planning, trail information, and weather reports while our Hut Naturalist offers daily programs about the local flora and fauna, geology, and hut history before and after dinner in full-service season.

 Cold running water is available in the washrooms.
-Blankets and pillows will no longer be provided at the huts.
+Blankets and pillows will no longer be provided at the huts but sleeping bag, pillows, and gear rentals are available through Effortless Adventures.
 Dinner and breakfast are included with your stay.
 Dinner is served family-style at 6:00 PM sharp and includes fresh bread, soup or salad, a hearty entrée, and dessert.
 Breakfast is served family-style at 7:00 AM sharp and includes eggs with pancakes or a baked good, plus hot cereal, fruit, and breakfast meat, such as bacon or sausage, with coffee, cocoa, or tea.
 Please notify AMC Contact Service Center if you have food allergies or other dietary restrictions.
 Bring your own lunch; otherwise, soup and baked goods are available for purchase from 10 AM to 5 PM during operating dates.
 Please carry in/carry out all personal trash and recyclables, in accordance with Leave No Trace protocol.

 Lakes of the Clouds Hut is closed during the winter and spring and does not offer a self-service option.